fulopjoz/rdkit_ftrees/Code/GraphMol/Basement/FeatTrees/README.md

 print(tree.ToJSON())
 ```

-## Determinism and testing
+## Determinism, validation and testing

 Both the C++ and Python builders canonicalise node ordering before returning a
 feature tree.
 The regression tests in this directory construct multiple
 reference trees, exercise parameter toggles (path compression, branch grouping,
 feature annotation), and ensure that serialised JSON descriptions remain stable
 across repeated runs.
-Similarity tests guard the weighted Jaccard scores and
-edit-distance approximation helpers.
+The helper `validateFeatTree()` performs structural
+invariant checks (sorted atom indices, disjoint structural nodes, edge sanity,
+ring-end counts, and canonical ordering) while `validateParams()` guards against
+invalid configuration.
+Additional regression binaries
+(`graphmolFeatTreeInvariants`, `graphmolFeatTreeHash`,
+`graphmolFeatTreeSimilarityMethods`) cover parameter validation, hash stability
+and the similarity APIs.

+`hashFeatTree()` returns a 64-bit deterministic fingerprint for canonicalised
+trees.
+Python exposes the same functionality as `rdFeatTrees.HashFeatTree`.

 ## Similarity scoring

 `calcFeatTreeSimilarity()` implements a weighted Jaccard index over node
 signatures.
 Each signature summarises the node kind, atom counts, aromatic and
 hetero-atom statistics, and selected flags (donor/acceptor).
-The same scoring
+The score is the
+ratio of the summed minima to the summed maxima of the per-signature weights,
-machinery feeds the edit-distance approximation in `FeatTreeSimilarity.cpp`.
+yielding a value in `[0, 1]`.
+The same machinery feeds the edit-distance
+approximation in `FeatTreeSimilarity.cpp`.

+`FeatTreeSimilarityMethod` selects between weighted Jaccard, the edit-distance
+approximation, or an automatic mode that chooses the edit-distance estimator for
+small graphs and falls back to weighted Jaccard otherwise.
+All similarity
+helpers handle empty graphs gracefully, returning a perfect score when both
+inputs are empty.

 ## Feature annotations